 Tommy's clinics allow us to translate our cutting-edge research into cutting-edge care, and help us connect to women eligible to take part in our clinical trials.

-Tommy's exists to change the unacceptable statistics connected to baby loss.
 To know what we need to change and where we need to go, we closely monitor national birth statistics.
 Here are some key pregnancy facts for the UK.

 We believe it is important to use our generous supporters’ money effectively so we can save as many babies’ lives as possible.
 See what a difference our research has made so far.